 Shortest path to fix

 Ordered by ROI.
-Step 1 prioritizes; Steps 2-4 refresh correctly.
+Step 1 prioritizes; Steps 2-4 refresh correctly; Steps 5-6 make it a system.

-Step 1: Sort articles by traffic × age — refresh the high-value stale
+Step 1: Sort by traffic ÷ age and refresh the high-value stale pages

 For each article:

-Sort desc.
+Sort descending.
 Top 20 are your highest-value refresh candidates.

-Step 2: For each, do a real refresh
+Step 2: For each candidate, do a real refresh

-3. Update version numbers / pricing (often outdated)
+3. Update version numbers and pricing (the most commonly stale facts)

-5. Add 1-2 new examples / data points from current context
+6. Add 1-2 new examples or data points from the current product/state

-6. Rewrite the conclusion if the recommendation has changed
+7. Rewrite the conclusion if the recommendation actually changed

 Plan 1-2 hours per refresh.
-If a “refresh” takes 10 minutes, you didn’t do enough.
+If a “refresh” takes 10 minutes, the body didn’t change enough to earn a fresher date.

 ---